pelican-plugins/linkbacks/README.md

   time in seconds allowed for each HTTP linkback request before abandon

+## Manual execution
+The `linkbacks.py` module can be used as script to test this plugin behavior:

+    export SITEURL=...
+    python path/to/pelican/plugins/linkbacks/linkbacks.py $pelican_generated_html_file

+Optionally the `colorama` package can be installed to get colored logs in the output.

 ## Contributing

 Contributions are welcome and much appreciated.
 Every little bit helps.
 You can contribute by improving the documentation,